 When you click on the blog, you’d be hard-pressed to tell you’ve moved to another platform.
 The whole experience is seamless for the users, and for Sodexo’s content teams.

 Speaking of the blog – Sodexo’s various sub-brands have kept up some very active blogging presences over the past decade, leading to more than 1,800 blog posts and dozens of assets over 12 different blogs.
 Blogs are essential for SEO, and we didn’t want to lose any that had great traffic – or essential content that we could improve the traffic for.
 So, we had to read them all.
 Fortunately, we’d already written plenty of them ourselves, which made the job a bit quicker!

 Using analytics data to identify the best-performing blogs, we identified blogs we could transfer directly, ones that needed improving, and ones that needed to be banished to the corners of Wayback Machine.
 We identified around 200 that were worth transferring over (a lot of similar ground had been covered across the dozen sites over the years, so plenty were fine to lose!), tweaked them to fit the new tone of voice, redesigned infographics and assets, and added them to the HubSpot blog.

-The Filmology Vouchers ecommerce site is already managed by us, so reskinning it to match the new brand, integrating certain features into the new site, and adding adequate signposts for users was a fairly straightforward job.
+The Filmology Vouchers ecommerce site was already managed by us, so reskinning it to match the new brand, integrating certain features into the new site, and adding adequate signposts for users was a fairly straightforward job.
 But we thought we’d mention it anyway, because we love working with the Filmology team, and have been for the better part of a decade now!

 We already managed a number of Sodexo’s social media accounts, so we were asked to support on their teaser campaign prior to the launch the new brand.
 Using the hashtag #LeadingLight, we teased the new visuals and offering names, eventually directed people towards the new @SodexoEngage account, and launched the new site.